 The account, reproduced below, is a spirited picture of the welcome the firm gave the Duke as the party sailed upriver.

-Hodgson`s Bow Brewery was by Bow Bridge on River Lea, a branch of the Thames now canalised but still connecting to the river.
+Hodgson`s Bow Brewery was by Bow Bridge on River Lea, a branch of the Thames now canalised but still connected to the river.
 I think the sail-past went by another brewery, or depot, on the Thames, which Edwin Abbott owned before becoming a partner in Hodgson`s.

 The Duke travelled in a shallop, a craft suited for sailing in shallow water and rowed or masted (or both).
 Below I show the Gloriana, a modern Royal barge.
 The Duke’s sloop probably looked quite a bit like Gloriana as the latter was based on a 1700s design.